Otros Ejercicios

 William Zanzinger with a six-month sentence.

-Oh, but you who philosophize and criticize all fears,
+Oh, but you who philosophize and all fears,

-a cane he twirled his diamond ring finger
+With a cane that he twirled his diamond ring finger

 Take the rag away from your face.